Razón de ser

 The inflammatory bowel disease (IBD) data dictionary

-provided in the phdcocktail
+ibd_data_dict provided in the phdcocktail

 package consists of 4 columns, one for each of the above-described